Willys MB: First motorizations and World War I

-For centuries, horses were used for reconnaissance, communications, and pulling loads, whenever wars were fought, but after the start of the 20th century, motorcycles were the first motor vehicles eagerly adopted by the military, either to replace mounted/ridden cavalry horses, or to motorize infantry.
+For centuries, horses were used for reconnaissance, communications, and pulling loads in armed conflicts.
+Still, after the start of the 20th century, motorcycles were the first motor vehicles eagerly adopted by the military, either to replace mounted/ridden cavalry horses, or to motorize infantry.

-The armies of World War I relied on marching men, horses, and railways for movement, but its new technologies introduced motor vehicles: the first tanks, armored car, and artillery tractors.
-Motorcycles were the most prolific motor-tools in the Allied arsenal.
+The armies of World War I relied on marching men, horses, and railways for movement, but its new technologies introduced motor vehicles: the first tanks, armoured car, and artillery tractors.
+Motorcycles were the most prolific motor tools in the Allied arsenal.

-Cavalry, mounted infantry, scouts and messengers could now be mobilized in combat with much greater speed, agility, and near tireless machines, exactly what was wanted for relaying critical orders, getting munitions to machine guns, and scouting miles ahead of advancing units.
-The quick and nimble motorcycle, "ridden hard through shot and shell to secure victory", has made itself irreplaceable in specific roles on the battlefield to this day.
+Cavalry, mounted infantry, scouts, and messengers could now be mobilized in combat with much greater speed, agility, and near tireless machines, exactly what was wanted for relaying critical orders, getting munitions to machine guns, and scouting miles ahead of advancing units.
+The quick and nimble motorcycle, "ridden hard through shot and shell to secure victory," has made itself irreplaceable in specific roles on the battlefield to this day.